-4. Briefly describe the linkage between the district's District Instructional Technology Plan and the proposed projects.
+4. Describe the linkage between the district's District Instructional Technology Plan and the proposed projects.
 (There should be a link between your response to this question and your response to Question 1 in Part E. Curriculum and Instruction "What are the district's plans to use digital connectivity and technology to improve teaching and learning?)

-In our Instructional Technology Plan Survey, Part E, Question 1; we spotlighted our 1:1 Google Chromebook initiative that provides our students in Grades 3-10 regular access to a cost-effective device to support teaching and learning.
-Bethpage Schools is planning on expanding our 1:1 Google Chromebook initiative to Grades 11 and 12 over the 2016-17 and 2017-18 school years.
-Our proposed projects using a portion of the Smart Schools Bond Act allocated funds will assist with our vision of future success of our instructional technology program by ensuring the the prerequisite network infrastructure and backbone can support the growing number of 1:1 Google Chromebooks and the other technology tools available district-wide for teachers and students.
+In our Instructional Technology Plan Survey, Part E, Question 1; we spotlighted our 1:1 Google Chromebook initiative that provides our students in Grades 3-11 regular access to a cost-effective device to support teaching and learning.
+Bethpage Schools is planning on expanding our 1:1 Google Chromebook initiative to Grade 12 in the 2017-18 school year.
+Our proposed projects using a portion of the Smart Schools Bond Act allocated funds will assist with our vision of future success of our instructional technology program by ensuring our wireless network can support the growing number of 1:1 Google Chromebooks and the other emerging technology tools available district-wide for teachers and students that connect to our network.